 Al Shorta have reached the final of the Iraqi FA Cup on 5 occasions, however have lost every one.
 Al Shorta's first defeat was at the hands of Al Quwa Al Jawiya in 1977-78, and in 1995-96 Al Shorta lost the final to Al Zawraa.
 Another defeat to Al Quwa Al Jawiya followed the next season, and two consecutive 1-0 losses to Al Talaba in the 2001-02 and 2002-03 seasons then occured.

-Three domestic cups would soon follow the league triumph of '98 as Al Shorta won the Umm Al Ma'arak (mother of all battles) Cup three times in a row (after losing it in 1997).
+Three domestic cups would soon follow the league triumph of 1998 as Al Shorta won the Umm Al Ma'arak (mother of all battles) Cup three times in a row (after losing the final in 1997).
 The first win came in 2000, when Amer Mushraf's goal led Al Shorta to a 1-0 win over Al Zawraa.
 Maher Habeeb's late goal in extra-time led Al Shorta to a win in the 2001-02 season over Al Talaba and Al Talaba would lose again to Al Shorta in the next edition of the tournament thanks to another Amer Mushraf goal.

 After starting the 2006-07 season brilliantly by being the only team to win all their games in the first group, including two victories over Al Quwa Al Jawiya, Al Shorta were eventually knocked out in the final (elite) stage of the competition.